 Nikola joined Watsi on March 12th, 2013.
-Five years ago, Nikola became the 807th member to automatically support a new Watsi patient every month.
-Since then, 4,781 more people have become monthly donors!
-Nikola's most recent donation traveled 3,400 miles to support Mary, a retired teacher from Kenya, to fund hearing aids and treatment.
+Three years ago, Nikola joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nikola's most recent donation traveled 3,400 miles to support Nekanisa, an 11-year-old girl from Kenya, to fund angular deformity correction.